of plugs and sockets

 lights) has acquired Rademacher GmbH in 2009.

-Note that plugs for office lamps have a Rademacher logo, but they are made by others.
-The museum plug has been made by Volkenrath & Co (see below).
+The Bakelite cast of the museum plug has been made by Volkenrath & Co (see below).

 |Ridem.
 Trade name used by the